codefellows/seattle-201n5/class-10-js_debugging--more_css_layout/README.md

   - URIError
   - EvalError
 - p.463: Debugging workflow
-- p.472: More console methods *(Aside: console messages can get clunky, and you don't want to pollute production code with a lot of them, but they're very useful when constructing code.
+- p.472: More console methods *(Aside: console messages can get clunky.
+You don't want to pollute production code with a lot of them, but they're very useful when constructing code.
 In particular, they provide a window into code that is executing in some local scope that cannot be inspected by hand in the globally-scoped console.)*
 - p.472: Grouping messages
 - p.475: console.assert()
 - p.476: Breakpoints